akarlinsky/world_mortality/README.md

 ## Sources

 ### Human Mortality Database, Short-Term Mortality Flucations
-We collect the weekly [STMF data](https://mpidr.shinyapps.io/stmortality/) for the following countries: Australia\*, Austria, Belgium, Bulgaria, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland , Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Slovakia, Slovenia, Spain, Switzerland, United Kingdom (England & Wales + Northern Ireland + Scotland), United States.
+We collect the weekly [STMF data](https://mpidr.shinyapps.io/stmortality/) for the following countries: Australia\*, Austria, Belgium, Bulgaria, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland , Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, South Korea, Slovakia, Slovenia, Spain, Switzerland, United Kingdom (England & Wales + Northern Ireland + Scotland).

 We do not use Taiwan data from STMF because the monthly data (see below) is more frequently updated.

-United States data from 2017 onward are replaced with CDC 'predictions' that account for underreporting in recent weeks (see below).

 For some European countries, STMF sometimes has more up-to-date (and backward revised) data than EuroStat, as it culls data from countries' NSOs.
 We harmonize the data between these two sources by defaulting to STMF wherever possible, and appending additional from Eurostat if available.